Classical Poincar{\'e} conjecture via 4D topology: Abstract

 \section{Abstract}

-The classical Poincar{\'e} conjecture that every homotopy 3-sphere is diffeomorphic to the 3-sphere is proved by G. Perelman by solving Thurston's program on geometrizations of 3-manifolds.
-A new confirmation of this conjecture is given by combining R. H. Bing's result on this conjecture with Smooth Unknotting Conjecutre for an $S^2$-knot and Smooth 4D Poincar{\'e} Conjecture.
+The classical Poincar{\'e} conjecture that every homotopy 3-sphere is diffeomorphic to the 3-sphere is confirmed by Perelman in arXiv papers solving Thurston's program on geometrizations of 3-manifolds.
+A new confirmation of this conjecture is given by a method of 4D topology.
+For this proof, the spun torus-knot of every knot in every homotopy 3-sphere is observed to be a ribbon torus-knot in the 4-sphere, where Smooth 4D Poincar{\'e} Conjecture and Ribbonness of a sphere-link with (not necessarily meridian-based) free fundamental group are used.
+By examining a disk-chord system of a ribbon solid torus bounded by the spun torus-knot, it is proved that the knot belongs to a 3-ball in the homotopy 3-sphere.
+Then by Bing's result, it is confirmed that the homotopy 3-sphere is diffeomorphic to the 3-sphere.

 \phantom{x}